19hours/sg-statutes/Acts/Co-operative Societies Act.md

 [23/2008]

-(2) The Minister may, in any order made under subsection (1), make such incidental, consequential or supplementary provisions as may be necessary or expedient.
+(2) The Minister may, in any order made under subsection (1), make such saving, transitional, incidental, consequential or supplementary provisions as may be necessary or expedient.

 [23/2008]

+[Act 3 of 2018 wef 10/04/2018]

+### Power to freeze bank accounts

+97C\.—(1) Where the Minister is satisfied that it is necessary to prevent the loss or misuse of the funds of a society, the Minister may, by order, direct a financial institution not to do either of the following for a specified period not exceeding 3 months:

+(a) pay any money out of the account of the society;

+(b) pay any cheque drawn on the account of the society.

+(2) A financial institution that complies with an order of the Minister under subsection (1) is not liable to any other person in respect of a payment prohibited by the order.

+(3) Any financial institution that contravenes an order of the Minister under subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000.

+(4) In this section, “financial institution” means —

+(a) a bank licensed under the Banking Act (Cap.
+19);

+(b) a finance company licensed under the Finance Companies Act (Cap.
+108); or

+(c) a society (other than the society mentioned in subsection (1)) that is a credit society.

+[Act 3 of 2018 wef 10/04/2018]

 ### Recovery of sums due to Government

-98\.—(1) All sums, due from a society or from an officer or past officer or member or past member of a registered society as such to the Government, may be recovered in the manner provided for the recovery of debts due to the Government under any written law for the time being in force.
+98\.—(1) All sums, due from a society or from an officer or past officer or member or past member of a society as such to the Government, may be recovered in the manner provided for the recovery of debts due to the Government under any written law for the time being in force.

+[Act 3 of 2018 wef 10/04/2018]

 (2) Sums due from a society to the Government and recoverable under subsection (1) may be recovered first, from the property of the society and, secondly, from the members subject to the limit of their liability.